chpmnrssll/chpmnrssll.github.io/coverLetter.md

 - Gatsby is Node/GraphQL based and uses React.js on the front-end.
 - Nuxt.js is a Node based static site generator that uses Vue.js on the front-end.
 - VuePress is also based on Node and Vue.js.
 It's mostly meant for documentation sites, but it works as a lightweight static site generator without much configuration.
+- Gridsome uses Vue.js as front-end framework.
+Vue is an approachable, simple & fun framework for building fast interfaces.
+Vue is famous for its intuitive design and shallow learning curve.
+This means it's easy to train staff in, even non-frontend devs and designers.
+Since developers will be up-and-running with Vue quickly, training costs will be kept to a minimum.

+Gridsome is like Gatsby with Vue.js instead of React and is best for small sites.
+Nuxt is typically for larger, more complicated web apps and requires more configuration.

 CMS
 - prose.io is a simple content editor that works directly on a GitHub repository.